-Sherlene® My company The Sherlene Brand, and founder of non-profit company A Time To Learn Academy.
+Sherlene® My company The Sherlene Brand.
+Also, I am the founder of non-profit company A Time To Learn Academy.

 I am Sherlene D. Stevens (pronounced Shur-leen Stee-vens), formerly known as Sherlene Stevens-Gould (divorce, 2007).
 As a member of a multiracial ancestry family, my maternal family has lived on Maryland's Eastern Shore for over 120 years, my paternal family is orginally from the Carolinas who ventured and has lived mostly in an urban area of Maryland.

 Young me ... a multi-racial child: European White German, African Black, and West Indian, and Native American Indian primarily.

 1. Home and Business services;